 Reference evapotranspiration (ET0) was calculated using the Penman-Monteith method.
 The Penman-Monteith method is the sum of transpiration of water within vegetation and evaporation of free water from the surface.
 A hypothetical grass crop having a height of 0.12 m, 70 s m-1 surface resistance, and albedo of 0.23 was used (Allen et al. 1998).
-Reference evapotranspiration was calculated based on air temperature, relative humidity, and wind speed data collected at the Barron weather station and amended with the Fort Frances weather station 6022474.
+Reference evapotranspiration was calculated based on air temperature, relative humidity, and wind speed data collected at the Barron weather station and amended with the Barwick weather station.
 Net radiation was measured on Trial #2 cover system surface.

-Monthly ET_0 was compared to monthly rainfall for March to October (Figure 3.7).
-A decrease in the water stored within the upper layers of the cover system is observed in months where ET_0 is greater than rainfall (e.g., March to August).
+Monthly ET0 was compared to monthly rainfall for March to October (Figure 3.9).
+A decrease in the water stored within the upper layers of the cover system is observed in months where ET0 is greater than rainfall (e.g., March, June, August, and September).
 During these months there is higher potential for drying of the compacted layer resulting in a reduction in maintained degree of saturation.
-Similarly, periods where ET_0 is less than rainfall observe an increase in water storage and increased potential for net percolation into the underlying mine rock material (e.g., September and October).
-When compared to the 30-year average, higher drying rates were observed in May, June, and July indicating more water was removed from the system than normal due to a dry and warm summer (Table 3.4).
-An increase in storage was observed in September, and October, which helped prevent the drying front from further impacting the compacted layer.
+Similarly, periods where ET0 is less than rainfall observe an increase in water storage and increased potential for NP into the underlying mine rock (e.g., April, May, July, and October).